CdecPGL/PlanetaMatchMaker/Documents/ServerMessageAPIReference.md

 There are three types of message.

-- Request: A message from a client which requires a reply from the server
+- Request: A message from a client which requires one or more replies from the server
 - Notice: A message from a client which doesn't require a reply from the server
 - Reply: A message from a server to response to the request message from a client

+## Communication Flow

+To communicate with the server, you should follow below flow.

+1. [Client] Connect to the server by TCP
+1. [Client] Send authentication request and get a session key
+1. Message roop
+    1. [Client] Send requests or notices you need with the session key
+    1. [Server] Reply to the request with one or more messages
+    1. [Client] Process reply

+In below situation, the server forces to close the connection immediately without any reply.

+- Send invalid message type
+- Send not authentication request at first time after connection
+- Server internal error occured

 ## Message Structure